There's still more time.

 Until one morning when you wake up in your mid-50s and you're a little more anxious than usual and you can't exactly put your finger on why, but something feels urgent in your gut and it hits you that, tick tock, time has been flying by, how the hell did that happen, and all of a sudden there's an expiration date on your creative dreams.
 You must do that thing that's been burning in your heart — whatever it is — before the grains of sand run out.

-No more talk.
-Action!
-You put your head down and you’re more determined to succeed than ever before.
-You’re in your prime and filled with newfound energy and inspiration.
+So you put your head down and you're more determined to succeed than ever before.
 This is your last and best shot at making your dream come true, at finally doing that thing you and everyone else always felt was in you to do.
 It feels good to have a sense of purpose and take control of your destiny.

 Nike was right: Just do it!
 DO IT!
 DO IT!
 DO IT!
 And no matter what happens — whether you become hugely successful and buy that beach house or merely follow through on an idea that goes unnoticed — you'll know you did it.
 And that's all that really matters.